bobbintb/tranny/docs/setup.md

 - [RSS Setup](config_rss.md)
 - [BTN API](config_service_btn.md)

+Using the editor of your choice, configure any options desired in your new configration.

-    $ $EDITOR tranny.ini
+    $ vim tranny.ini

-You can now start the daemon process like so
+You can now start the daemon process like so.

     $ python tranny-daemon.py

+I recommend running it like this for a while so you can monitor it for any issues that arrise.
+Once you are confident in how its working you can proceed to enable it to start automaically at boot as a daemon.

 ## Auto Start On Boot